MeatCow/FFXIV-Raid-Bot/README.md

 After this install, you need to put your bot secret token into : ~discordbots/bots/FFXIV-Raid-Bot/token

-The invite link with good permission mask (replace YOUR_BOT_ID_HERE by your bot client ID) :
+The invite link with good permission mask (replace YOUR_BOT_ID_HERE by your bot Client ID/Application ID) :
 - https://discordapp.com/oauth2/authorize?client_id=YOUR_BOT_ID_HERE&permissions=490560&scope=bot

 ## Credits